What's up, doc? Investors knock at China hospitals

-BEIJING The black Audi parked at Beijing's best-regarded hospital bears a license plate of a province about 1,000 miles away -- testimony to the willingness of Chinese to go the extra mile to get top-notch healthcare.
+BEIJING The black Audi parked at Beijing's best-regarded hospital bears a licence plate of a province about 1,000 miles (1,600 km) away -- testimony to the willingness of Chinese to go the extra mile to get top-notch healthcare.

 But the cure sometimes seems as painful as the disease -- even for the rich -- as the healthcare system is riddled with crowded hospitals, too much bureaucracy and too few nurses.